 Any motorist should be aware of what penalties they may face if charged with a road traffic offence, and be aware of how best to present their side of the case.
-Professional legal advice can be a godsend, and our Find a Solicitor service is the perfect solution for finding the right lawyer for your needs.

 Points on your Licence and Convictions

-Even if you don’t lose your licence, penalty points can affect the amount you pay for motor insurance – we’ve done a survey into the cost of points on your licence and shown this to be the case, and can also advice on how to get the cheapest car insurance with points on your licence.
+Even if you don’t lose your licence, penalty points can affect the amount you pay for motor insurance – we’ve done a survey into the cost of points on your licence and shown this to be the case, and can also advise on how to get the cheapest car insurance with points on your licence.

 If you have been convicted of one or more motoring offences, you may also want to read up on the Rehabilitation of Offenders Act to find out about spent convictions and when you have to disclose your past misdemeanours.